greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/wlmgmt.html.md

 You can use resource management features to limit the number of concurrent queries, the amount of memory used to run a query, and the relative amount of CPU devoted to processing a query.
 Greenplum Database provides two schemes to manage resources - Resource Queues and Resource Groups.

-> **Important** Significant Greenplum Database performance degradation has been observed when enabling resource group-based workload management on RedHat 6.x and CentOS 6.x.
-This issue is caused by a Linux cgroup kernel bug.
-This kernel bug has been fixed in CentOS 7.x and Red Hat 7.x/8.x systems.

-If you use RedHat 6 and the performance with resource groups is acceptable for your use case, upgrade your kernel to version 2.6.32-696 or higher to benefit from other fixes to the cgroups implementation.

 Either the resource queue or the resource group management scheme can be active in Greenplum Database; both schemes cannot be active at the same time.

 Resource queues are enabled by default when you install your Greenplum Database cluster.
 While you can create and assign resource groups when resource queues are active, you must explicitly enable resource groups to start using that management scheme.